 Pro Guidelines: Change the boxes out Which will fit perfectly and hold up better.
 The Wolf also comes at a backpack edition.

 Water-resistant Fabric along with a bottom maintain your gear protected.
-The bag doesn't come with vinyl trays, however, you may use just about any system of trays and drawers because of this velcro inserts that are movable.
+The bag doesn’t come with vinyl trays, however, you may use just about any system of trays and drawers because of this movable velcro inserts.

 13 x 16 x 12 (inch)